Origin Story and Subsequent Goings-On

 Gert frees up more time.

 Given the difficulty of funding FROs, the business model has evolved to FRO-inspired.
+Moral ambition is added to the project description.

-EuroHPC (EU) awarded 15 million CPU hours on the LUMI (FI) supercomputer, running from August 1st of this year to July 31, 2026, with all results to be published in an open science journal.
+EuroHPC (EU) awards 15 million CPU hours on the LUMI (FI) supercomputer, running from August 1st of this year to July 31, 2026, with all results to be published in an open science journal.